 Drive By Wire = Electric motor controlling throttle blades.
 Gas pedal is a sensor, that feeds to a TAC Module (Throttle Actuator Control) The TAC module monitors the gas pedal sensor, then commands the throttle body motor to set the desired throttle setting.
 The TAC module also communicates with the PCM.
 Without this communication, the TAC module will not operate the throttle blade, and will cause codes to set in the PCM.

 DBW was found on all Corvette's starting in 1997.
 Some higher end SUV's around 2001 started getting DBW.
 In 2003 all Pickup Trucks got DBW.
-In 2004 the Express Van got DBW.
+In 2004 some Express Van got DBW, usually had AWD with traction control) Otherwise vans had mechanical throttle to 2006.
+2007 all vans were DBW.

 If you are getting a motor from a salvage yard, be sure to get the Gas Pedal Assembly, TAC Module, and harness that runs from gas pedal to TAC module.
 It's a short harness, with a rubber grommet where it passes through the firewall.
 The rest of the wiring is part of the engine harness.